Incorruptibility: Evaluation

 Incorruptibility is seen as distinct from the good preservation of a body, or from mummification.
 Incorruptible bodies are often said to have the odour of sanctity, exuding a sweet or floral, pleasant aroma.

 Not every saint is expected to have an incorruptible corpse.
 Although believers see incorruptibility as supernatural, it is no longer counted as a miracle in the recognition of a saint.

 Embalmed bodies are not recognized as incorruptibles.
 For example, although the body of Pope John XXIII remained in a remarkably intact state after its exhumation, Church officials remarked that the body had been embalmed and additionally that there was a lack of oxygen in his sealed triple coffin.

 Saints

 The remains of Bernadette Soubirous were inspected multiple times, and reports by the church tribunal confirmed that the body was preserved.
 The opening of the coffin was attended by multiple canons, the mayor and the bishop in 1919, and repeated in 1925.
 However, the face and hands were covered with a wax mask.

 The partial remains of Teresa of Ávila held at Alba de Tormes were examined in 1914 and pronounced "completely incorrupt" as in 1750 by the Diocese of Ávila.

 They were re-examined in 2024 and proclaimed "in the same condition" as in 1914 by the postulator general of the Discalced Carmelite Order.

-However, when the body was publicly exhibited in May 2025, observers disputed the "incorrupt" state of the corpse.